Jefferson Thomas: Career

-Despite the harassment, Thomas graduated from Central High School in May 1960, and entered Wayne State University, Detroit.
+Despite the harassment Thomas graduated from Central High School in May 1960, and entered Wayne State University, Detroit.
 In mid-1961, he relocated to Los Angeles, California.
 He served as Treasurer of the NAACP Youth Council and State President of the Progressive Baptist Youth Convention.
 He also attended Los Angeles State College, joined the Student Government, and was elected President of the Associated Engineers.
 He obtained a bachelor's degree in Business Administration.
 Thomas also served in the U.S. Army's 9th Infantry Division as an infantryman during the Vietnam War.

 Later life

 Thomas narrated the United States Information Agency's 1964 film Nine from Little Rock.
 In the film Thomas said, "If Little Rock taught us nothing more, it taught us that problems can make us better.
 Much better."
 The goal of this government film, in the context of the Cold War, was to show, to countries concerned about American racism, the progress the United States had made with respect to civil rights.
 It achieved this goal at least in part as the film received wide acclaim (including an Academy Award) and was distributed to 97 countries.

 Thomas resided in Columbus, Ohio with his wife, Mary.
 He served as a volunteer mentor in the Village to Child Program co-sponsored by Ohio Dominican University, where he received his Honorary Degree, "Doctor of Humane Letters", on May 13, 2001, for his lifelong efforts in human rights and equality advancement.

 Thomas was a frequent speaker at numerous high schools, colleges and universities throughout the country.
 He was the recipient of numerous awards from local and federal governmental agencies which include the Congressional Gold Medal awarded to the Little Rock Nine by President Bill Clinton in 1999.
 Also, in 1999, he and the other members of the Little Rock Nine received the NAACP's prestigious Spingarn Award "for their bravery and heroism throughout Central High's first year of integration".
 In August 2005, the State of Arkansas honored the Little Rock Nine with statues of their likeness on the Capitol grounds.

 After more than 27 years as a civil servant, Thomas retired on September 30, 2004, from the Defense Finance and Accounting Service in Columbus, Ohio.
 In his later years, he served on the board of directors for the City of Refuge Learning Academy at the First Church of God.

-Thomas died from pancreatic cancer in Columbus, Ohio, two weeks before his 68th birthday.
-He was the first and, as of 2023, the only member of the Little Rock Nine to have died.
+Thomas died from pancreatic cancer in Columbus, Ohio, at age 67.
+He was the first member of the Little Rock Nine to have died.
 After a funeral in Columbus, he was interred at Forest Lawn Memorial Park in Glendale, California.